[WSL2] Cross Compiling from WSL2 to Windows

 do this by closing all vscode windows then opening your workspace with

-code <path to workspace>
+code <path to workspace> in your terminal.

 Add the following to your workspace settings for a vscode workspace dedicated to Windows: